 Surfshark vs. ProtonVPN: the results

-While we consider Surfshark to be better, it all comes down to your daily needs.
+However, it’s not for us to tell you which one is better since it all comes down to your daily needs.
 You’re in charge of the steering wheel, and deciding where to park in this VPN market is up to you.

 FAQ